-The Illinois Department of Public Health (IDPH) has issued influenza testing and reporting recommendations7.
-In addition, The Chicago Department of Public Health recently issued guidance on reporting influenza-associated ICU hospitalizations8.
-Healthcare facilities can report cases to the Chicago Department of Public Health via the Illinois National Electronic Disease Surveillance System (INEDSS)9.
+The Illinois Department of Public Health (IDPH) has issued influenza testing and reporting recommendations.
+In addition, The Chicago Department of Public Health recently issued guidance on reporting influenza-associated ICU hospitalizations.
+Healthcare facilities can report cases to the Chicago Department of Public Health via the Illinois National Electronic Disease Surveillance System (INEDSS).

 Figure 4.
 Percent of medically-attended outpatient visits attributed to influenza-like illness as reported by ILINet facilities, Chicago, by week for the current season (2018-2019) and for Illinois, Region 5, and U.S., October-May.

-Figure 5.
-Percent of emergency department visits attributed to influenza-like illness for Chicago zip codes based on chief complaint data submitted to ESSENCE, Chicago, by week, for the current season (2018-2019) and previous two seasons, October-May.